fallintoplace/Asymptotic-Behaviour-of-Pareto-80-20/README.md

 ![Test Image 1](https://github.com/fallintoplace/Visualizing-Pareto-80-20/blob/master/samples_generated.gif)

-This is the reason why one cannot directly compare a Gaussianly distributed variable (Traffic fatalities) to a Pareto distributed variable (Pandemic fatalities).
+This is the reason why one cannot directly compare a Gaussianly distributed variable (Traffic fatalities) to a Pareto distributed variable (Pandemic fatalities) from the samples.